scytherswings/Plex-Board/README.md

 1. `sudo apt-get update; sudo apt-get install git bundler nodejs -y;`

-2. ```gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3;
+2.      gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3;
-curl -sSL https://get.rvm.io | bash -s stable --rails```
+        curl -sSL https://get.rvm.io | bash -s stable --rails

 3. `cd /opt` Now at this point, you might have to give your user write permissions to this directory.
 If that is the case run `sudo chmod 755 /opt -R`

 4. `git clone https://github.com/scytherswings/Plex-Board.git`

-5. `rvm use 2.3.0` If you get a message saying something like: `RVM is not a function, selecting rubies with 'rvm use ...' will not work.`
+5. `rvm use 2.3.0@plexdashboard --create` If you get a message saying something like: `RVM is not a function, selecting rubies with 'rvm use ...' will not work.`
 Then you'll have to run `/bin/bash --login` or reboot with `sudo reboot`.
+If you get an error saying that the gemset already exists then you can omit `--create`.

 6. `cd /opt/Plex-Board`